 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Devers is worth considering.

-Devers is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Devers does not have a public transit system used by locals to get to and from work.

 In Devers, just 9.38% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.